dattatreya303/CourseProject/README.md

 * 1 evaluator felt that TextRank is definitely better, and 1 Evaluator felt that given enough data, FineTuned T5 is a much better abstraction of the podcast transcript.
 * 5 out of 5 evaluators agreed that the FineTuned T5 generated better summaries than Off-the-shelf Pretrained T5.
 This validates our assumption about the need to perform domain adaptation.

+## Statement of personal contribution

+### Dattatreya Mohapatra (Captain)
+Dattatreya has been responsible for aquiring and preprocessing the dataset from its raw form to the tabular format for feeding the dataset into the proposed models.
+This process involved aggregating multiple JSON fragments into a single source of truth.
+Dattatreya also initiated the process of running TextRank (the intitial method) and conducted sample evaluations to test the code infrastucture end to end.

+### Arijit Ghosh Chowdhury
+Arijit has been responsible for picking up on the TextRank and starting the implementation for training T5 transformer.
+This involved conducting a full scale analysis of using TextRank and experimenting with different off the shelf T5 transformers from HuggingFace which would be most apt for the current context i.e. the Spotify Dataset.

+### Gargi Balasubramaniam
+Gargi has been responsible for continuing with the T5 approach and fine tuning the T5 transformer on the spotify dataset in contrast to using an off the shelf version.
+Gargi also prepared the evaluation scripts for evluating all the three methods on a validation dataset.